 Other duties of the administrator, who is responsible for the distribution of assets, depends upon the nature of the assets and estate planning strategies in place.

 If disputes arise among the heirs or creditors, the administration of the estate can be delayed, resulting in financial penalties.
-A probate attorney can prevent a penalty or advise the estate’s administrator how to proceed.
+An estate/probate attorney can prevent a penalty or advise the estate’s administrator how to proceed.

 Click to learn about Probate Law on LawInfo.